Small Wonder Labs DSW-40

 In over 40 years of building ham equipment, this is the first rig that I have built that could have been put on the air without any testing or alignment.
 On the first power up, it heard 40 meter CW signals on 7040 kHz without touching any tuning or alignment controls.
 The transmitter was putting out 2 watts!
 Actually, there are only two alignment steps: one to set the transmitter offset and a second step to peak the receiver input coil.

 The DSW is a 2 watt CW monoband transceiver.
 The thing that makes it unique is that it uses an advanced digital VFO, making it immune to drift.
 It tunes in steps of 200 Hz per step initially, or by pressing the RIT switch down, it shifts to 50 Hz per step.
 Also, you get unlimited RIT range, perfect for working split frequency DX.

-On power up, the DSW-40's digital VFO sets the frequency to 7040 kHz, or if the RIT switch is on, it initializes at 7110 kHz in the Novice/Tech sub-band.
-Frequency coverage is the entire band, making the 80 and 40 meter versions ideal for Novice/Tech operators who can move down into the General bands instantly after upgrading.
+On power up, the DSW-40's digital VFO sets the frequency to 7040 kHz, or if the RIT switch is on, it initializes at 7110 kHz in the former Novice/Tech sub-band.
+Frequency coverage is the entire band.

 The CW keyer is built-in, with speeds of 5 to 50 wpm.
 Also built-in is an AFA (Audio Frequency Annunicator) that announces your operating frequency in Morse code.

 This little rig drew first blood in the February 5, 2001 Cub Fox Hunt when it easily worked NØIT for another fox pelt for the shack wall.